 Meet Our Animals

-What Is Animal-Assisted Therapy?
+What Is Animal-Assisted Interventions?

-Why Animal-Assisted Therapy?
+Why Animal-Assisted Interventions?

 Facility Dogs